davidpd7/data_mining/README.md

 Contents
 Jupyter Notebooks: You will find a collection of Jupyter notebooks covering a wide range of topics in data mining, from data exploration and preprocessing to the application of advanced algorithms for regression, time series analysis, dimensionality reduction using PCA, and clustering techniques.

 Datasets: The notebooks include links to both public and private datasets used in the exercises.
-Specific datasets for the Master's program are available to enrolled students.
+Specific datasets for the Master's program are available.

 Detailed Instructions: The notebook contains detailed instructions and explanatory comments to guide you through the exercises.
 Code examples are provided, and the logic behind each step is explained.